-INSTITUTIONAL REFUND/DROP POLICY
+INSTITUTIONAL REFUND POLICY

-This policy applies to all terminations for any reason, by either party, including Student decision, course or Program cancellation, or School closure.
+This policy applies to all terminations for any reason, by either party, including student decision, course or program cancellation, or school closure.

-- 1. Any monies due to the Student shall be refunded within 45 days of official cancellation or withdrawal.
+- 1. Any monies due the applicant or student shall be refunded within 45 days of official cancellation or withdrawal.
 Official cancellation or withdrawal shall occur on the earlier of the dates that: - a.
-A Student is not accepted by the School.
-This Student shall be entitled to a refund of all monies paid to the School except a non-refundable application fee except a non-refundable application fee. - b.
-A Student (or in the case of a Student under legal age, their parent or guardian) cancels their agreement and demands their money back in writing, within three (3) business days of signing the enrollment agreement regardless of whether the student has actually started training.
-All monies collected by the School are refundable except a non-refundable application fee.
+An applicant is not accepted by the school.
+This applicant shall be entitled to a refund of all monies except a non-refundable application fee. - b.
+A student (or in the case of a student under legal age, his/her parent or guardian) cancels the enrollment agreement and demands his/her money back in writing, within three (3) business days of signing the enrollment agreement regardless of whether or not the student has actually started training.
+In this case all monies collected by the school shall be refunded except a non-refundable application fee of \$25.00.